 The Heights, September 1999

-4Boston is an organization of more than 500 Boston College students who serve at various service placements throughout the city of Boston.
-Each placement is directed by a 4Boston council member who acts as the reflection leader and volunteer coordinator for all volunteers at their respective placement.
+4Boston is an organization of more than 600 Boston College students who serve at various service placements throughout Boston.
+Each placement is directed by a 4Boston council member who leads reflection and coordinates volunteers at their respective placement.
 In addition to the student leadership of the 4Boston council, 4Boston is directed by a campus minister and graduate assistant who work with the council to support all volunteers.